How's your FICO Score?

-- Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

 - Late Payments - Do you have a history of late payments?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Raising your FICO score
+Raising your credit score

 How do I find out my FICO score?

-Curious about your FICO score?
-Call us at (401) 583-4150.
+Want to know more about your credit score?
+Give us a call at (401) 583-4150.